Create a Signal Flow

 This action opens the Configure I/O Channels message box.

 2. Enter the Input channel and Output channel value and click OK.
-The audio objects inside the signal flow designer are filtered based on Data Format of the core.
+The audio objects inside the signal flow designer are filtered based on the Data Format of the core.

 3. Select the Xaf Instance and configure the core object properties; Sample Rate and Block Length.